 Chicken drumsticks are hands down my favorite chicken piece.
 There’s something about that built-in handle that brings out the kid in me.
 And the meat is dark meat, which is my favorite because it’s so juicy and flavorful.

 Chicken drumsticks are typically sold with the skin on, but sometimes you can find them skinless.
-Whether you have skin-on or skinless chicken drumsticks, this recipe will work for you.
+Whether you have skin-on or skinless chicken drumsticks, this air fryer recipe will work for you.
 Get ready for easy and delicious air fryer chicken drumsticks!

 If your chicken drumsticks have skin on them and you want to remove it, you have two options.